KKotlicki/Cibot/README.md

 ```

-----------------------WiP------------------------

 **Development Rules:**
-1.  name variables by PEP 8 standard
+1.  adhere to PEP 8 standard
 2.  do not create subfolders or add any non-cog files in `cogs/`
 3.  if you want to create directory for new features, do so in the main directory
 4.  unless you have a good reason, do not change `cibot.py` script
 5.  make sure to test your code before uploading
 6.  remember not to break asynchronicity
 7.  for every new library or module you add, update `requirements.txt` with them
+8.  for every new command you add, update help.json or adm_help.json respectively.
-7. do not duplicate function names, command aliases, or features
+9.  do not duplicate function names, command aliases, or features
-8. do not duplicate function names, command aliases, or features
+10.  do not duplicate function names, command aliases, or features

 Main bot script is cibot.py.
 Keep it tidy!
-In config.py save data such as relative paths, server settings, etc.
+In config.py save user specific data such as relative paths, server settings, etc.
 In helpers.py add your local methods.